piebrary/greenlanceV2/documentation/default/default.md

 ### Create Repository<a name="create-repository"></a>
 The PieBrary Github repository serves as a basis for any new PieBrary derived project.
 It can be used to easily jumpstart a new repository but requires some important steps.
-- 1: Copy PieBrary to linux with `git clone git@github.com:piebrary/piebrary`
+- 1: Copy PieBrary to linux with `git clone git@github.com:piebrary/piebrary [repository-name]`
 - 2: Create a new repository in target account on Github website
+- 3: GO into repo folder with `cd [repository-name]`
-- 3: In local folder run `git remote set-url --push origin git@github.com/[account]/[repository]`
+- 4: In local folder run `git remote set-url origin git@github.com/[github-account-name]/[repository-name]`
-- 4: Run `git push` to push the repository contents to the new folder in Github
+- 5: Run `git push` to push the repository contents to the new folder in Github

 ## Git<a name="git"></a>